Sprintax is easy to use and works as follows:

 You should note that Form 4868 is an extended deadline to file your tax return but is not an extension of time to pay any money due.
 If you owe any tax, you must estimate your tax liability on Form 4868 and pay any amount due at that time.

-The Sprintax software does not facilitate instalment agreements; however we can still help.
-Contact the Sprintax team via our online chat system, toll free number 1-866-601-5695 or email [email protected] for additional information about instalment agreements.
+The Sprintax software does not facilitate installment agreements; however we can still help.
+Contact the Sprintax team via our online chat system for additional information about installment agreements.

 You can check the status of your federal tax refund at any time by using the "Where's My Refund?" tool on the IRS website.
 You can also call the IRS TeleTax System on (800) 829-4477 or the IRS Refund Hotline on (800) 829-1954.
 When you call or visit the IRS website, you will need the following information: